Fix 'Failed To Fetch' Error With Google Chrome On Ubuntu And It's Derivatives

 Multi-locale support, more languages

 Google in Android N will let users select multiple locales in Settings for supporting better bilingual use-cases.
 Apart from multi-locale support, the Android N also expands the languages available to users.
 Android N will offer over 25 variants each for commonly used languages such as English, Spanish, French, and Arabic while also adds partial support for over 100 new languages.
+Some of the accessibility enhancements introduced with Android N includes Vision Settings directly on the Welcome screen for new device setup.
+The new feature will make it easier for users to configure accessibility features on their device.

 Direct boot